JonStratton/belagos-builder/README.md

 Turns a Debian install into BelagOS.
 Currently this is some shell and Expect scripts to build some 9front VMs.

 ## BelaGOS - Black Emulated Grid Operating System
-I’m creating this because:
-1. Its a pun on Bell Labs(the creators of Plan 9), and Bela Lugosi, who’s last pseudo role was in Plan 9 from Outer Space.
-This pun is so good, I basically have to make something that justifies this name.
-1. Its basically a living Operating System Fanfic.
-In an alternate 1990s, what would have happened if Bell Labs was in Microsofts place?
-And RMS launched his campaign from inside Bell Labs somehow!
-1. I want a Cyberpunk Operating System thats more than just a cool GUI on GNU/Linux or BSD.
-So I’m going to add an optional Mesh Networking (via Batman-adv) layer and a Darknet layer (via CJDNS or Yggrisil).
+I’m creating this because I want a Cyberpunk Operating System thats more than just a cool GUI on GNU/Linux or BSD.
+Something to run on Cyberdecks or old junker laptops.
+So I’m going to build a self contained Plan 9 grid, add an optional Mesh Networking (via Batman-adv) layer and a Darknet layer (via Yggrasil).
 So I can say things like "Meshing my Node into the Darknet Grid!" in front of a cool looking terminal.
-1. I think it would be funny to have script kiddies port scan a Darknet node, see a Plan 9 machine, and think "What the hell?!".

-### Short Term:
-1. Rio's Dark theme, so it looks all Cyberpunk.

 ### Long Term Goals:
 1. Different qemu CPU servers for different CPU Archetectures.